 Eric Pearson, Pixar Animation Studios

-Predicting the Explosion in Advance: Planet Earth II
+13:00 – 14:15 Predicting the Explosion in Advance: BAFTA Winning Planet Earth II

 An exploration of the BAFTA Award-winning BBC wildlife series and the balance required to deliver a cutting-edge visual experience planned years in advance of the technology roll-out.

-In 2002, within the course of a night, actor and filmmaker Woody Harrelson found himself in a misadventure in Soho that eventually landed him in jail.
-Earlier this year, Harrelson directed and starred in an unprecedented live feature-film event that recreated his crazy adventure.
-This session explores the creative and technical thinking behind a live movie experience and how this was achieved in a single take, with a single camera, while racing around busy central London – streamed live to cinemas worldwide.
+In 2002, within the course of a night, Woody Harrelson found himself in a misadventure in Soho that wound him up in prison.
+Back in January 2017, Woody directed and starred in an unprecedented live feature-film event that recreated his crazy 2002 adventure a movie made on the fly, shot in real time in Central London in a single take and broadcast live to cinemas across the world.
+This session explores the thinking behind a live movie experience and how this was achieved in a single take, with a single camera, whilst racing around busy central London.

 Nick Fuller, Broadcast RF

 15:00 – 15:30 Coffee break in Innovation Zone

 15:30 – 16:15 Embracing the explosion – UEFA Champions League Final